ProtocolBench: Which LLM MultiAgent Protocol to Choose?: : A Task-dependent Selection of Protocols

 \section{\metaprot{}: A Task-dependent Selection of Protocols}

 The diversity of multi-agent protocols (A2A, ACP, ANP, Agora) makes protocol choice both consequential and non-trivial: no single protocol dominates across all scenarios, while manual selection is brittle and time-consuming. \metaprot{} addresses this by selecting one protocol per scenario (or per module) based on stated requirements and observable signals.
-The router performs selection and composition only; when different endpoints use different protocols, translation is provided by protocol adapters that encode/decode messages between wire formats while preserving semantics and security.
+The router performs selection and composition only; when different endpoints use different protocols, translation is provided by protocol adapters that encode/decode messages between wire formats while preserving application content and trace metadata.
+Security attributes are carried explicitly, but a bridge cannot make a lighter downstream protocol inherit stronger guarantees from a more secure upstream link.